PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 We went on a Saturday morning, got a nice spot in the shade and spent some time snorkeling.
 The snorkeling wasn’t very good — mainly sea grass and silty corals, but there were some fish and some live corals.
 We saw barracuda, peacock flounder (one was on one of the artificial reefs they put in place to encourage more fish/corals), bluehead wrasse, sergeant majors, and yellow tail snappers.
 If you happen to have snorkel gear with you, you can go in and see what you find.
 But I would not rent snorkel gear just to snorkel here.

-Playita de Condado is actually the beach the used by guests staying at the Conrad San Juan Condado Plaza, so their staff helps keep this beach clean.
-They also will rent lounge chairs to anyone for $5/day and umbrellas for $11/day.
-They have a Water Sports facility where you can rent snorkel gear or kayaks.
+Playita de Condado is actually the beach the used by guests staying at the Condado Plaza Hilton, so their staff helps keep this beach clean.
+They also will rent lounge chairs and umbrellas.
+Right across the street is the Condado Lagoon, where you will find rental companies that have snorkel gear or SUP/kayaks.
 I found the beach "guard" and the chair steward to be helpful in answering my questions.
-I am almost sure they would let you use the hotel bathrooms if you needed (and I bet a few bucks tip wouldn’t hurt either!).

 What’s Not To Like?